jeyip12/react-challenge/README.md

 Build a web page with 3 screens that displays information about both movies and series.
 You'll need to read in a JSON file with the data, filter it, and use the relevant fields.

 Please include a short `README` with any setup instructions, and any tests or other documentation you created as part of your solution.
 Feel free to use any React scaffolding library like [create-react-app](https://github.com/facebook/create-react-app), or set it up from scratch.
+You can bring in any additional 3rd-party libraries you'd like.

 ## Details